AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: Opportunities and Challenges of AI-Based Mobility Management for HSR Communications

 \subsection{Model Deployment and Compression}

-In practical scenarios, the AI-assisted mobility management methods require high energy dissipation due to the high computing complexity, so it is more meaningful to deploy these AI models on the network side.
-In this case, the UE reports measurement data to the source BS, which feeds the measurements into the AI/ML models for mobility management.
-Moreover, the transmission entails extra latency while the unavoidable transmission errors, occurring in reporting these measurements, affect the performance of AI models.
-Then, it would be beneficial to deploy AI models on the UE side.
-We can consider using CS or training lightweight AI models to reduce the computational complexity and hardware requirements for UEs.
+AI-assisted mobility management in practical scenarios demands high energy consumption due to its computational complexity, making network-side deployment more viable.
+In this setup, the UE reports measurement data to the source BS, which processes it using AI/ML models for mobility management.
+However, the transmission introduces additional latency, and inevitable reporting errors can degrade the AI model`s performance.
+Deploying AI models on the UE side could mitigate these issues.
+Leveraging advanced AI models, such as lightweight architectures or transformer-based designs, can enhance computational efficiency while reducing UE hardware requirements.